Ray Caesar: Personal life

 Caesar was born in England and moved to Canada in 1967 with his family.
-In interviews, Caesar has revealed that he suffers from dissociative identity disorder, potentially due to witnessing traumatic events in his childhood including abuse, surgical reconstruction, and animal research.
+In interviews, Caesar has revealed that he has dissociative identity disorder, potentially due to witnessing traumatic events in his childhood including abuse, surgical reconstruction, and animal research.
 He often refers to an "alternate" named Harry, who has been present in his life as an alter ego since he was 10.
 According to an interview with The Globe and Mail, Harry often appears in Caesar's art as a girl and is a reflection of his gender variance.

 Caesar and his wife Jane live in Toronto, Canada.